-According to the provisions of the above mentioned act offences have been defined under sections 8 and 9 of the act and bail had been considered under section 10 of the act which says that only under exceptional circumstances the have defined the term exceptional in many of the decided cases and it has been held that the exceptionality defers from case to case which leaves a wide discretion to the judges.
+According to the provisions of the above mentioned act offences have been defined under sections 8 and 9 of the act and bail had been considered under section 10 of the act which says that only under exceptional circumstances the Court of Appeal may enlarge the suspects on bail.

+The term exceptional has not been defined in the act but our legal luminaries have defined the term exceptional in many of the decided cases and it has been held that the exceptionality defers from case to case which leaves a wide discretion to the judges.
 But it has been held that the discretion should not be used capriciously.